No Excuses

 By Ross Enamait - Published in 2006

 One of the most common excuses for skipping workouts is a self-perceived lack of time.
-Many individuals will simply skip a workout if they do not have a large block of available time.
+Many individuals will skip a workout if they do not have a large block of available time.

 In the past, I have listed several strapped-for-time workouts.
 One example includes the 100-burpee challenge.
 Simply perform 100 burpees as fast as possible.
 You will not need too much time for a quality workout.

+Below, I have provided another brief, yet intense workout that can serve your needs on those days when time is limited.
 To perform the No Excuses workout, you will select four exercises.
 I have selected burpees, pull-ups, bodyweight squat and pushups.
 You will also need a timer.
 I recommend a wall clock with large digital numbers.

 This workout will take exactly 10 minutes to complete.
 There is no rest until you have finished the entire 10 minute circuit.
 The workout begins with a 60 second interval of each exercise.
 You then move immediately to a 45 second interval, then 30 seconds, and finally 15 seconds.